Cover of tip sheet

 Fall color on black gum tree.
 Photo by Mary Wilson, MSU Extension.

 Hophornbeam (Ostrya virginiana): 40 feet tall.
-Medium-sized trees noted for its fruit, which resemble clusters of hops.
+Medium-sized trees noted for their fruits, which resemble clusters of hops.
 Considered difficult to transplant but very tough once established.
 Useful in dry locations for lawns, parks, naturalized areas and street trees.

 • White oak